[cma-l] FW: Poor Reception

 .
 Our on-air sound is as

-good as anyone, were just short of a few bodies at the moment.
+good as anyone, we’re just short of a few bodies at the moment.
 Why ? we

 are victims of our own SUCCESS 2 more moving on to the BBC